Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Listen to your support team

-Another issue Tiffany has experienced first-hand is the lack of two-way communication.
+Another issue Tiffany has experienced first-hand is the lack of impact the support team can have on processes and initiatives.
 Support teams are overloaded with tickets, and it can feel as though there’s no time to stop and reflect on how to work better with a focus only on getting work done.

 “I’m going to say something controversial here.
 Most call center teams or case management teams, particularly small businesses are led by women in middle management positions who leadership doesn’t listen to.
 Compound that with service teams getting smaller budgets than sales and it’s no wonder they’re overloaded.
 It’s a less flashy job that doesn’t get as much credit as the sales team, but they support the business financially almost as much.
 Pay attention to the woman in the room because she always knows what’s up.”